Current as of Feb. 23, 2021

 Check with your supervisor before traveling.
 Currently, travel is allowed for:

 - All Global Force Management scheduled deployments and redeployments

-- Service members whose temporary duty ends while the bans are in effect and are returning home
+- Service members whose temporary duty ends while travel restrictions are in effect and are returning home

 - Authorized travelers who departed their permanent duty station, are awaiting transportation and have already initiated travel (including intermediate stops)